ComicalCache/Spec/README.md

 ## spec

 A proof-of-concept crate of adding "function specialization" to rust.
+It currently supports regular parameters, wild card (`_`) parameters and tuple destructuring.
+Struct destructuring is not yet supported.

 The crate allows defining a function and its specialized cases, using rusts match statements to create a "specialized function".
 This has the neat side effect of getting exhaustive pattern enforcement by rust itself while staying light weight.